 Why focus on extra-familial?
 What about children and young people harmed by family members?

 This programme is designed to give local partnerships additional support to address this challenge.
-This will complement, and not replace, the important work being done with families and parents where children are at risk of harm within their family context.
+This will complement, and not replace, the important work being done with families where children are at risk of harm within their family context.

 What will the TCE Support Programme actually do?